jackieldesign/CODEWORDS/Week01/readme.md

-# Week 01 — a new language
+# Week 01 — A New Language

 And so, code + words begins.